MarcRuemekorf/rd-node/README.md

 # NodeJS R&D project

-Run `node app.js` to start the server
+Run `npm install` to setup project dependencies then `npm start` to start the server